-Heat the oil in a sauté pan over medium-high heat.
-Season the chicken cubes with salt and pepper and cook until browned on all sides.
+Heat oil in a sauté pan over medium-high heat.
+Season chicken with salt and pepper and cook until browned on all sides.
 Place the browned meat in the slow cooker, along with the dried chili peppers.

-While the sauce is thickening, sauté the red pepper in oil, until softened, but still crisp.
-Add the peppers and the peanuts to the slow cooker and stir gently to combine.
+While the sauce is thickening, sauté the red pepper and zucchini in oil, until softened, but still crisp.
+Add the peppers, zucchini and peanuts to the slow cooker and stir gently to combine.
 Garnish with chopped green onions and serve immediately, over rice, if desired.

 - Gewurztraminer or an off-dry Riesling would make a good match for this dish.
 The acidity and residual sugars along with the moderate alcohol content of these wines, help to keep the dominate flavors and spice in balance.